John Immel House

+The John Immel House was an historic farmhouse that was located in Jackson Township, Lebanon County, Pennsylvania.

+History and architectural features

-John Immel House was an historic farm house located in Jackson Township, Lebanon County, Pennsylvania.
-It was built in 1814, in the Pennsylvania German Traditional architecture style, from locally quarried limestone and featured master masonry work.
+Built in 1814, in the Pennsylvania German Traditional architecture style, using locally quarried limestone, this historic structure featured master masonry work.
 It was strategically located near the Union Canal towpath to take advantage of quick access to the fastest transportation system in the southeastern Pennsylvania area during the early nineteenth century.

 Immel family

 The Immel family are descendants of original German Palatine immigrants.
 The Immel family was influential in the southeastern Pennsylvania area in the early nineteenth-century as they were involved in religious activities, civic functions and business transactions.

 Pennsylvania German Traditional Architecture

-The John Immel House was a 2 1/2-story, "L"-shaped farm house, four bays wide and four bays deep.
-It had a 32 feet by 32 feet main section, and included an 18 feet by 18 feet rear extension.
+The John Immel House was a 2 1/2-story, L-shaped farmhouse, four bays wide and four bays deep.
+Its main section measured thirty-two feet by thirty-two feet, and included a rear extension that measured eighteen feet by eighteen feet.
 The front facade featured a classically designed main entranceway with a full pediment and an unusual fan-shaped top transom.
 The structure included a full basement under both sections, and had a one-room attic above the main section.

-The John Immel House's most noticeable feature was its excellent early nineteenth-century master masonry workmanship.
+The house's most noticeable feature was its excellent early nineteenth-century master masonry workmanship.
 Examples of this workmanship included non-uniformly shaped limestone building blocks intricately fitted together and large limestone quoins.